You Don't Need a CDN for SEO

 The Bottom Line

-Your rankings aren't suffering because your server is in Virginia instead of having edge nodes in 47 countries.
-Your rankings are suffering because your content isn't good enough, your JavaScript is bloated, and you're chasing phantom ranking factors instead of doing the hard work.
+Your rankings aren't suffering because your server is in Virginia instead of having edge nodes in 47 countries, because your rankings are suffering because your content isn't good enough and your JavaScript is bloated and you're chasing phantom ranking factors instead of doing the hard work, and no amount of edge caching will fix problems that exist on the other side of the network connection.
+Stop optimizing for milliseconds and start optimizing for seconds, or better yet, start optimizing for users who actually want what you're offering, which is a different kind of optimization entirely.